Kammohan/AI-Driven-Dog-Breed-Classifier/README.md

 ## Results

 The performance of the model is evaluated using metrics such as accuracy, precision, recall, and F1-score.
 Visualizations of the results, including confusion matrices and sample predictions, are provided in the notebook.

-## Contributing

-Contributions are welcome!
-If you have any suggestions, bug reports, or improvements, feel free to create an issue or submit a pull request.

-1. Fork the repository.
-2. Create a new branch:
-    ```bash
-    git checkout -b feature-name
-    ```
-3. Commit your changes:
-    ```bash
-    git commit -m "Description of feature"
-    ```
-4. Push to the branch:
-    ```bash
-    git push origin feature-name
-    ```
-5. Create a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.